-(o) Contributed equity
+(p) Contributed equity

-Applications received for units in the Trust are recognised as contributed equity at the fair value of the consideration received.
-Any transaction costs arising on the issue of ordinary units are recognised in equity as a reduction of the proceeds received.
+Applications received for units in the Trust are recognised at the fair value of the consideration received.
+Any transaction costs arising on the issue of ordinary securities are recognised in equity as a reduction of the proceeds received.